Speaking

 PTSD and Soldiers Heart

 Soldiers through the eons of human history have carried emotional wounds from combat.
-During and after Vietnam, the psychological wounds of war were re-described and given a new name, post-traumatic stress disorder.
-The historical record leaves little doubt many Civil War soldiers were left suffering from PTSD, with depression, anxiety, flashbacks, suicide and alcoholism strikingly like those who fought in Vietnam.
+During and after Vietnam, re-physicians re-described the psychological wounds of war and gave them a new name: post-traumatic stress disorder.
+The historical record leaves little doubt many Civil War soldiers suffered from PTSD, with depression, anxiety, flashbacks, suicide and alcoholism strikingly like those who fought in Vietnam.

-Many authors have written that soldier’s heart (irritable heart, Da Costa’s syndrome) was the Civil War equivalent of PTSD, but this is too simplistic a formulation.
+Many authors claim that soldier’s heart (irritable heart, Da Costa’s syndrome) was the Civil War equivalent of PTSD, but this is too simplistic a formulation.

 There is no question many Civil War soldiers suffered from PTSD.
 There is no question that irritable heart was a real clinical syndrome.
 But equating the two is simply not accurate.
 This myth-busting talk details how there is more to the story.